+48 McKnight, D. L., & Hinton, P. J. (2011).
+Creating conditions for economic growth: the role of the legal environment.
+NERA Economic Consulting.

-- Impact on GDP: a study by the US Chamber of Commerce Institute for Legal Reform (2024) estimates that private enforcement in the US incurs substantial costs, amounting to approximately 2.1 percent of US GDP in 2022. - Increase in litigation costs: the 2024 US Chamber of Commerce Institute for Legal Reform study also quantifies the increase in US tort costs (both costs and compensation) over time, showing a 51 percent rise between 2016 and 2022. - Impact on business decisions: a study examining US private companies revealed that the threat of lawsuits, including potentially frivolous or unfair claims, influences the business decisions of 62 percent of respondents.
-This pressure leads companies to prioritise avoiding litigation over other strategic considerations, such as business growth. - Impact on Small and Medium Enterprises (SMEs): even though SMEs account for approximately 20 percent of commercial revenue, they bear nearly 48 percent of the burden of tort liability costs in the US.
-This imbalance is further exacerbated by the impact of insurance premiums and legal penalties, with very small businesses (those generating under \$1 million annually) facing significantly higher tort costs per dollar of revenue than larger firms.
+• Impact on Small and Medium Enterprises (SMEs): even though SMEs account for approximately 20 percent of commercial revenue, they bear nearly 48 percent of the burden of tort liability costs in the US.49 This imbalance is further exacerbated by the impact of insurance premiums and legal penalties, with very small businesses (those generating under \$1 million annually) facing significantly higher tort costs per dollar of revenue than larger firms.50

-6.2 The impact of mass litigation on innovation
+6.2 The Impact of Mass Litigation on Innovation

 One of the most significant economic impacts of collective action is on innovation.
 Collective action introduces unpredictability both in terms of the subject (courts ultimately decide whether a firm has met its regulatory obligations) and the object (the likelihood of being taken to court varies across firms depending on their size).
 This added uncertainty fundamentally affects a firm's behaviour.
-A company that is or could be sued is likely to direct its R&D efforts towards conventional technologies, as litigation risks are predominantly associated with new products that have not been tested before.
-As a result, the true impact of collective action on innovation is a list of inventions that have not been launched.
+A company that is or could be sued is likely to direct its Research and Development (R&D) efforts towards conventional technologies, as litigation risks are predominantly associated with new products that have not been tested before.51 As a result, the true impact of collective action on innovation is a list of inventions that have not been launched.

 The reallocation of resources from R&D towards current or potential litigation is particularly concerning for the Netherlands.
 Dutch firms are among the most innovative in the EU.
 For example, the Netherlands is the third largest investor in business R&D (R&D spending by private companies) in the EU, behind only Germany and France, which have much larger economies.
 As a percentage of GDP, private R&D represents 1.56 percent, above the EU average and higher than in 20 other EU countries.
-On a per capita basis, Dutch companies
+On a per capita basis, Dutch companies invested 934 euros per person, the eighth highest in the EU, nearly double the amount spent in France.52